 “Moe was a legend.
 Just like Nicklaus, Hogan or Sneed, if Moe was hitting balls you just had to watch him.
 I always like to watch good ball-strikers because I might learn something.
 Just one small thing can make a big difference.”

-David said that there was a high level of respect for Moe from ball of the PGA tour members.
+David said that there was a high level of respect for Moe from the ball of the PGA tour members.
 They also understood Moe’s personality and social insecurities.

-“It seemed that when Moe grabbed as golf club he felt more comfortable.
+“It seemed that when Moe grabbed a golf club he felt more comfortable.
 It was like his personality changed when he held a club.
 All of the players looked up to him.
 He was a legend”.

 He also mentioned the sound the golf ball made.

 “Moe’s golf shots made “that sound” that all good players make.
 Its’ the sound of the club compressing the ball perfectly.
-It’t the sound that great ball-strikers make because they know how to deliver the club correctly to the ball.
+It’s the sound that great ball-strikers make because they know how to deliver the club correctly to the ball.
 It makes a unique sound and Moe made that sound.”